 The inappropriate use of opioid analgesics increases the risk of adverse drug events to patients who need these medicines for the treatment of their pain and can lead to unintentional fatal overdoses.
 Brandeis University and the New York State Department of Health are collaborating to reduce these adverse drug events.
 "At-risk" opioid prescribers in New York State will be identified using data from the New York State Prescription Drug Monitoring Program (PDMP).
 Educational materials targeted to the prescribers will be designed to facilitate safer prescribing practices to improve patient safety.
 If the project is successful, it could provide a cost-efficient model for reducing preventable harm from high risk opioid prescribing practices that could be used by other states.
 For more information on opioids, please see FDA’s page, Opioid Medications.

 An estimated 550 to 650 fires occur per year in inpatient and outpatient surgical settings.1 This number is small compared to the number of surgical procedures performed every year in the United States, but a surgical fire can have serious consequences to patients.
 Surgical fires are preventable medical errors, but despite the fact that the root causes are well understood, surgical fires still happen.
 Many healthcare organizations develop tools, implement strategies, and conduct education and outreach efforts to reduce the risk of fires.
 To supplement FDA's regulatory and non-regulatory efforts and highlight the efforts of FDA’s partners, in October 2011 the Safe Use Initiative, CDER, and CDRH launched an initiative and several Web pages.
-Safe Use continues to work with private and public partners to increase awareness of the factors that contribute to surgical fires and to promote adoption of risk reduction practices.
 For more information on preventing surgical fires, please see FDA’s page, Preventing Surgical Fires.

 If appropriate injection practices are not employed, patients are at risk for serious bacterial and/or bloodborne infections.
 Many injectable medications come packaged in vials of various sizes and strengths.
 In order to minimize preventable harm, everyone who draws up or administers medications that come in vials must follow appropriate injection practices.
 In addition, insulin pens are meant for one person and must never be shared.